rasulkireev/apw/src/content/articles/in-search-of-great-automations.md

   - Productivity
 category: Personal
 type: article
-description: A short note on finding practical automations for repetitive life admin.
+description: A short note on why useful automations depend on giving AI agents better data.
 ---

-I am always looking for small ways to make my life a little more efficient.

-Not huge, life-changing systems.
-More like boring automations that remove one recurring annoyance, make a weekly or monthly task easier, or help me notice something I would otherwise miss.

-I recently stumbled upon [OpenBudget](https://www.openbudget.sh/), which is a good example of the kind of tool I mean.
-It lets you connect your bank data to AI tools like Claude or ChatGPT, then ask questions about your own transactions in plain English.

-Quick disclosure: this is not sponsored, and there is no financial relationship with OpenBudget.
-A friend is building it, I played around with it, and I liked the idea.

-Personal finance is exactly the kind of area where I want more automation.
-I do not want to turn money tracking into a giant ritual.
-I mostly want to know what deserves attention.

-For example:
+I've been thinking a lot about automations lately.

+Not in the abstract "AI will do everything for us" kind of way.
+More in the very practical, slightly boring way.
+What annoying things do I do every week?
+What information do I keep looking up?
+What decisions could be easier if the right context was already there?

+This is one of the reasons I am excited about OpenClaw and Codex Automations.
+It feels like we are getting closer to the point where I can have agents help with more of the background work of life and projects.

+But there is one problem.

+Agents are only useful when they have the right data.

+This sounds obvious, but I think it is the main thing.
+If an agent doesn't know what is happening in my life, it can't really help.
+It can write a nice generic answer, but it can't notice the thing I forgot, connect two events together, or remind me about something that is quietly becoming a problem.

+That is why I liked playing around with [OpenBudget](https://www.openbudget.sh/).
+The idea is simple: give AI tools access to your finance data, and then ask questions about it in normal language.

+Personal finances are a perfect example of data that already exists, but is usually painful to use.
+I don't want to spend a Sunday exporting CSVs and looking through bank statements.
+I want to ask:

-- "What did I spend unusually more on this month?"
+- What did I spend more on this month than usual?
-- "Which recurring payments are still active?"
+- Which subscriptions are still active?
-- "Did I get charged for anything I thought I cancelled?"
+- Did I get charged for something I thought I cancelled?
-- "Are there refunds or returns I should follow up on?"
+- Are there any refunds I should follow up on?
-- "How much did I spend on a specific merchant, project, or category?"
+- How much did I spend on a specific project or merchant?

-That feels much more useful than exporting CSVs, opening bank statements, and manually scanning line items.

-The workflow I want is simple: run a monthly audit, ask what changed, notice hidden recurring payments, track refunds, and ask follow-up questions when something looks off.

-This is the kind of AI use case I find genuinely practical.
-The data is already there.
-The annoying part is the digging.
-A good automation should make it easier to ask better questions.

-So now I am curious: what other tools are people using for this?

-Not just for personal finance, but for life admin in general.
-Calendar, email, subscriptions, receipts, travel, home admin, taxes, documents, anything like that.

-If you have a small automation tool that quietly saves you time or helps you stay on top of things, I would love to hear about it.
+This is exactly the kind of thing I want an agent to help with.
+Not because it is impossible to do manually.
+It is possible.
+It is just annoying enough that I won't do it consistently.

+The more interesting part is the broader pattern.
+OpenBudget gives agents better data around finances.
+What are the other versions of this?

+For calendar, I want agents to understand what my week actually looked like, not just what was planned.

+For email, I want agents to know what conversations are waiting on me, what I promised to send, and what can be ignored.

+For receipts and subscriptions, I want agents to catch recurring charges and things I need for taxes later.

+For projects, I want agents to know what I shipped, what I got stuck on, and what follow-ups are still open.

+For personal logs, I want agents to help me notice patterns I would otherwise miss.
+When did I feel productive?
+What was I working on?
+What keeps coming up again and again?

+This is where things get exciting to me.

+I don't think the future is just "use ChatGPT more".
+I think each of us will have some version of an AI agent that knows enough context to be useful.
+Maybe it is one main agent, maybe it is a bunch of small agents, but the point is the same: they will need good tools and good data.

+So if you are building projects, I think this is worth paying attention to.
+Tools that make life easier for humans are great.
+Tools that make life easier for humans and their agents might be even better.

+I am very interested in finding more of these.

+What other tools are good at giving agents data about the things that already happen in life?
+Calendar, email, finance, health, documents, notes, browser history, subscriptions, family logistics, anything.

+If you know something useful, please send it my way.